-“What can I do to help ensure that I give myself the best chance of being able to qualify for coverage?”
+“What can I do to help ensure I give myself the best chance of qualifying for coverage?”

-In our opinion, here at IBUSA, there are two things that one must do to increase their chances of being able to qualify for a traditional term or whole life insurance policy after they have had their life insurance application postponed.
+In our opinion, here at IBUSA, there are two things that one must do to increase one’s chances of qualifying for a traditional term or whole life insurance policy after one’s life insurance application is postponed.

-First, you will need to understand exactly “why” your life insurance application has been postponed and understand what it is that you must do to be eligible for coverage from that original carrier.
+First, you must understand precisely “why” your life insurance application has been postponed and what you must do to be eligible for coverage from that original carrier.

 Next, you may want to consider getting a second opinion about the outcome of your life insurance application.

-So, call us today and give us the opportunity to help you out!
+So, call us today and allow us to help you!